neuroinformatics-unit/derotation/docs/source/index.md

 ![](_static/derotation_overview.png)

 ## Overview

-Many neuroscience experiments involve rotating samples under a microscope.
-These rotations, while essential, can introduce spatial distortions into recorded image stacks.
+To address certain neuroscience questions in rodents, it might be necessary to image the brain while the head or the body of the animal rotates.
+In such a case, and even more when the frame rate is low, the acquired movies are distorted by the rotation.
+These distortions have a peculiar pattern due to the line scanning nature of the microscope, which can be corrected by the derotation package.

 `derotation` provides a set of tools to undo these distortions:
-- Recover interpretable images by **line-by-line derotation**.
+- Recover calcium imaging movies by **line-by-line derotation** that can be fed into standard analysis pipelines such as suite2p;
-- Estimate the **center of rotation** using ellipse fitting or Bayesian optimization.
+- Estimate the **center of rotation** using ellipse fitting or Bayesian optimization;
-- Validate your process using synthetic data and debugging plots.
+- Validate improvements to the derotation algorithm and pipelines using synthetic data;
+- Use debugging plots and logs to verify the quality of the derotation;
 - Batch-process multiple datasets with consistent configuration files.

-Check out our [mission and scope](target-mission) and our [roadmap](target-roadmaps) for more on the project's direction.

 ```{include} ../../README.md
 :start-after: '## Citation'